-Heterogenous effects amongst respondents with different levels of nationalism and political ideology provide additional evidence that peer groupings, or lack of peer groupings, are driving which models of relative status change we observe.
+find that priming respondents about India and China's former recipient status has little effect.
+This suggests that respondents already know that China and India are in a common group of emerging donors.
+Second, we explore heterogenous effects by respondent characteristics.
+Although space constraints prevent us from discussing some of the nuances of our findings, we report heterogenous effects of treatment by partisanship and nationalism in Appendix C. Heterogenous effects amongst respondents with different levels of nationalism and political ideology provide some initial evidence that shared characteristics or "peers" might be driving which models of relative status change we observe.
 People who directly or indirectly express beliefs in the superiority of a given nation are less likely to update the relative status of this nation.
-Although space constraints prevent us from discussing some of the nuances of our findings, we report heterogenous effects of treatment by partisanship and nationalism in Appendix C. Conservatives are less likely than liberals to update relative status, particularly for the US relative to other nations.
+Conservatives are less likely than liberals to update relative status, particularly for the US relative to other nations.
 Similarly, high-nationalism individuals are less likely to update their perceptions of state status across almost every treatment condition and outcome.
-Individuals who find particular countries exceptional may be less likely to consider other countries comparable, making these respondents unlikely to respond to information about status-changing actions.
+Individuals who find particular countries exceptional may be less likely to consider other countries comparable, making these respondents unlikely to respond to information